SonarScanner for Gradle

 Because the sonar properties

-block is evaluated lazily, properties of Gradle's object model can be safely referenced from within the block, without having to fear that they have not yet been set.
+block is evaluated lazily, properties of Gradle's object model can be safely referenced from within the block, without fear that they have not yet been set.

 Troubleshooting